Writing Haskell native GUI Applications with Threepenny GUI and Electron

 The first step is to define the UI elements the overall window layout:

-setup win = void $ do
+= void $ do

--- define page + stylesheet
+setup win -- define page + stylesheet

 return win # set title "3PennyCalc"

-UI.addStyleSheet win "semantic.css"
+"semantic.css" UI.addStyleSheet win

-We start by assigning a title to the window win and adding a stylesheet.
+and adding a stylesheet.
 In our example we are using the Semantic UI stylesheet.
 (You could of course use any other css framework or roll your own.)

-Next we define the calculator display element outputBox as a UI.input element.
+element.
 These elements willbe rendered as HTML DOM elements in the browser.
 Threepenny provides combinators to define css classes and other html attributes.
 In this case we set the input field to readonly, make the text align to the right and set its width:

 -- define UI controls

-outputBox <- UI.input
+<- UI.input

-# set (attr "readonly") "true"
+outputBox # set (attr "readonly") "true"

 # set (attr "style") "text-align: right; min-width: 324px"